Shared Care Projects

-Join us June 13, 2020 when we will be hosting a community education event to bolster health promotion, disease prevention, end of life planning and to create awareness about many resources available to our growing aging community..
-Visit the event website for more details: http://agewellplanwell.ca/
+We are excited to host a community education event to bolster health promotion, disease prevention, end of life planning and to create awareness about many resources available to our growing aging community.

 Abbotsford Child and Youth Mental Health and Substance Use Local Action Team

 This project focused on increasing awareness about resources, services and addressing timely access to care.
 In two years over a dozen actions were taken, including:

 - Eating Disorders workshops with physicians, NPs, a pediatrician, a psychiatrist, and AHPs

 - Adolescent Day Treatment Program video with providers, youth, and parents